dart-lang/site-www/src/_guides/libraries/library-tour.md

 : Encoders and decoders for converting between different data representations, including JSON and UTF-8.

 This page is just an overview;
-it doesn't even include all the dart:* libraries.
+it doesn't even include all of the dart:* libraries.
-For more information about dart:* libraries, see the [Dart API reference][Dart API] or, if you're using Flutter, the [Flutter API reference.](https://docs.flutter.io)
+For more information about these libraries, see the [Dart API reference][Dart API] or, if you're using Flutter, the [Flutter API reference.](https://docs.flutter.io) For information about the Dart language, see the [language tour.][language tour]

 For details about other Dart APIs, see the relevant documentation.
 Libraries in the Flutter mobile app SDK are covered by the